Showcase

 The Voxlt data combine information from several sources into one file.
 First, the data integrate and harmonise the most significant variables in the post-vote surveys (VOX).
 A second type of variable includes specific characteristics such as the date of the vote, the results of each item, participation rates, slogans of the federal government and the principal political parties.
 Finally, the standardized surveys include a third type of variable, created specifically to synthesize certain data and/or to allow comparisons from across the whole range of the available surveys.

-All datasets are available in both FORSbase (cumulative files) and Nesstar (files by scrutins and by projects).
+All datasets are available in both SWISSUbase (cumulative files) and DeVisu (files by scrutins and by projects).

 These surveys cover various themes, such as economics, education, mobility, and health, and aim for understanding the evolution of society in its entirety.